zeke/devcenter-scraper/content/md/getting-started-with-python.md

 * Basic Python knowledge.
-* Installed [Python](http://python.org/) and [Virtualenv](http://pypi.python.org/pypi/virtualenv).
+* Installed [Python](http://python.org/) and [Virtualenv](http://pypi.python.org/pypi/virtualenv) in a unix-style environment.
 See [this guide](http://install.python-guide.org/) for guidance.
 * Your application must use Pip to resolve dependencies.
 * A Heroku user account.
-[Signup is free and instant.](https://api.heroku.com/signup/devcenter)
+[Signup is free and instant.](https://signup.heroku.com/signup/dc)

 ## Local workstation setup

-First, install the [Heroku Toolbelt](https://toolbelt.heroku.com/) on your local workstation.
+First, install the Heroku Toolbelt on your local workstation.

+<a class="toolbelt" href="https://toolbelt.heroku.com/">Install the Heroku Toolbelt</a>

 This ensures that you have access to the [Heroku command-line client](/categories/command-line), Foreman, and the Git revision control system.

 Once installed, you can use the `heroku` command from your command shell.
 Log in using the email address and password you used when creating your Heroku account: